outsu/FD-FZTofSaPP/README.md

-# Fate Dice & Fate Zarı Terms of Service
+# Fate Dice & Fate Zarı Terms of Service and Privacy Policy
 Thank you for using Fate Dice & Fate Zarı.
 Please read this Terms of Service agreement carefully before accessing or using Fate Dice or Fate Zarı.

 ## Definitions